sciZer0/7/v/README.md

 100 or 150, discussable.

-This is the decentralization which is sufficient.
+This is the true decentralization which is sufficient.

 The approach allows truly-decentralized and truly-democratic blockchains to be extremely efficient and simultaneously sustainable.